Placements are for full-time Attorney Positions with the firm.

 (i) Attorney (General IP).

 (ii) Attorney (Patents).
 Eligibility to apply for Attorney (Patents) position is restricted to those candidates who are either a registered Patent Agent or have a qualifying degree in science to write the Patent Agent exam.

 While applying for a Placement, you need to apply either for Placement as an Attorney (General IP) or for Attorney (Patents).

 Attorney Positions that can be applied for are –

 You will need to select at least one of these preferences.
 The application process for higher Attorney Positions is only by invitation.
-If you are doing a Final Year – General IP Internship, the relevant attorney position to apply for will be that of a Trainee Associate – General IP.
-Likewise, if you are doing a Final Year – Patents Internship, the relevant attorney position will be that of a Trainee Associate – Patents.
+If you are doing a Final Year – General IP Internship, the relevant attorney position to apply for may be that of a Trainee Associate – General IP.

 Before filling up the application, you should keep pdf files (max 2MB each) of your best publications (up to 3) ready to upload along with.
 Placement applications cannot be submitted without uploading at least one publication.
 Your placement application will be critically assessed on the quality of your legal scholarship evidenced in your publication(s).
 At this stage you will not require to upload any other documents for submitting your application.

 On successfully completing the application and submitting it, you will receive an automated acknowledgement email with an allotted application number.